OxidePilot-Project/oxide-pilot/README.md

 - produce a short, grant-ready one-paragraph pitch and a 500-character summary for the OpenAI form
 - create a small `GRANT_SUMMARY.md` with the exact fields filled for copy/paste into the form

-— End of README —
+— End of README english —

 ---